<%@LANGUAGE="JAVASCRIPT" CODEPAGE="1252"%> ShatterColors Literary Review: Fiction, Poetry, Nonfiction, Interview

 Robert Scott Leyse

-Short Stories: 1) The Rooms I Will Not Enter 2) Why Waste English Setters on Dog Shows?
+Short Story: 1) Why Waste English Setters on Dog Shows?

 Sarah Long